Aims and Objectives for Master’s Dissertations

 Writing Objectives for a Master’s Dissertation

-I suggest that 6-9 Objectives is an initial target, and there are often comments that 9 may be too many.
+I suggest that 6-9 Objectives is an initial target.
+There are often comments that 9 may be too many.
 However, as a Project Manager my natural inclination is to break a project into manageable chunks of work.
 Also, if there are 9 objectives and one objective is not met, then there are still 8 objectives that are met.

 The objectives when read alone should tell a story through the dissertation.
 This can be done by ensuring: